terralang/terra/api.md

         bar(3,4,[luaexpr])
     end

 `[luaexpr]` is a multiple-expression escape since it occurs as the last expression in a list of expressions.
-It has the same behavior as a single expression escape, except when the conversion of `luaexpr` results in a list of Terra values.
+It has the same behavior as a single expression escape, except when the conversion of `luaexpr` results in multiple Terra expressions.
 In this case, the values are appended to the end of the expression list (in this case, the list of arguments to the call to `bar`).

 ---